Abelrodriguezperez/REACT---Phone-Catalog/README.md

 - Moesif Origin & CORS Changer
 - Cross Domain - CORS

 The REST API works perfectly but the react app have some problems.
-It can´t display the list of phones because there are some errors when mapping the data.
-There is a simpler design of the react app in the react.zip that displays the phone catalog without errors but without any css.
+There are two versions of the react app.
+The first one can´t display the list of phones because there are some errors when mapping the data.
+The second one is a simpler design of the react app (it is located in the react.zip) that displays the phone catalog without errors but without any css.
 The rest of the functions are implemented in the /src/App.js file that appears in the repository.